CosmWasm/cosmwasm-go/README.md

 * Export `instantiate`, `execute`, `query`, `migrate` and return success response or errors
 * Get and Set from persistent storage
 * Canonicalize and Humanize addresses with the Api
-* Query into the bank module (use querier)
+* Query into the bank module and other contracts (using querier)
 * Efficiently parse json structs
 * Simple API so you can focus on the business logic
 * Easy setup and similar format for unit test and integration tests, to allow easy porting them.

-The following areas have some code but have not been tested and *likely buggy*:

 * Remove from storage
 * Storage iterators
+* Support for Uint128 (parsing strings, dealing with large integers)

+The following areas have some code but have not been tested and *possibly buggy*:

-* Querying staking/wasm modules
+* Querying staking modules

-These can be called, but will likely not function 100% and will require some debugging to get them working.
+This can be called, but will likely not function 100% and will require some debugging to get them working.

 ## Caveats

-Beyond the "likely buggy" Apis above, the following "features" are definitely not implemented:
+Beyond the "likely buggy" Apis above, the following features are definitely not implemented:

-* Support for Uint128 (parsing strings, dealing with large integers)
-* Helper functions for creating messages or queries
+* Exporting IBC entry points
+* Calling into the crypto precompiles exposed by CosmWasm VM
+* Sudo entry point
+* Reply entry point (and thus submessages)

 ## JSON